iamnotbobby/dig-tool/README.md

 ## 💭 Footnotes

 Contributions are welcome.
 Part of this project wouldn't have existed without the contributions given.
-A massive thank you to contributors from me.
+A massive thank you to contributors from me!

 For issues, questions, or a community you can join the [discord](https://discord.com/invite/mxE7dzXMGf).

+## 📄 License

+This project is licensed under [MIT License](https://github.com/iamnotbobby/dig-tool/blob/beta/LICENSE).